ESheldon31/Data_collection/README.md

 # Data Collection Pipeline

 ## Overview
 In this project, I will make a Data Collection pipeline, in which tabular data and images are collected from a website and stored in a relational database and data lake, respectively, in the cloud.
-After testing, I will use Docker to containerise the application and deploy it to an EC2 instance.
+After testing, I will use Docker to containerise the application and deploy it to an EC2 instance, to make it scalable.
 Using GitHub Actions, I will set up a CI/CD pipeline to push a new Docker image when any chances are made to the code.
 The container will be monitored with Prometheus and I will create dashboards to visualise those metrics using Grafana.

 <img width="1565" alt="image" src="https://user-images.githubusercontent.com/91407498/168278035-656785a4-bcad-4d27-9b41-23f25a3402aa.png">